Biorrith/Software-Teknologi/README.md

 	$ npm -v

+Navigate to the *Alphamail* folder in the console.

 Now we need to install the libraries we used for developing the server.
 Install the following commands:

 	$ npm install -g nodemon